The introduction of machines or devices to complement hand tools has greatly improved the speed and efficiency of woodworking.

 - Circular blade protected by guards

-Radial arm saws sold by these brands come with a proper warranty and are worth your investment.
+While not all of them sell radial arm saws, you should at least check them as the tools sold by these brands come with a proper warranty and are worth your investment.

 Also remember that there are certain high-end options made by these brands that come with other special features and accessories like a dust bag, vacuuming technology, extra blades, etc.